anchpop/wise_mans_haskell/book.md

 !include(haskelltests/should_compile/sillyMaybeDoTest.hs)
 ```

-Notice that we don't use a `x <-` for the last line!marginnote(You may notice that this looks like something you might expect from imperative programming languages.
+Notice that we don't use an `x <-` for the last line!marginnote(You may notice that this looks like something you might expect from imperative programming languages.
 It's this similarity that's caused some to say "Haskell is the world’s finest imperative programming language" (That, in addition to Haskell's impressive ability to abstract over imperative ideas, such as `while` and `for` loops).
 That said, it's generally best to use an imperative programming language if you intend to mostly be using the imperative programming style.).
 That's because, like `>>=`, the result of `do` is the result of the last line.
 It doesn't make sense to give a name to the output of the last line.
-You don't need to have a `x <-` for any of the lines, although you won't be able to reference previous values if you don't.
+You don't need to have an `x <-` for any of the lines, although you won't be able to reference previous values if you don't.

 If we wanted to, we could use `pure` instead of `Just`.
 As long as we use `Just` at least once, Haskell will know we want the output of our `do` expression to be a `Maybe` value, so it will call the version of `pure` that returns a `Maybe`.